"This Post contains affiliate links; we earn commissions if you shop through the links on this page."

-Smart content marketers know the great value and benefits of organic traffic, so they make sure every piece of content on their blog has the potentials of driving search traffic.
+Smart content marketers know the great value and benefits of organic traffic.
+So they make sure every piece of content on their blog has the potential to drive search traffic.

 You know what?

-Success won’t come overnight, you need to improve upon your content marketing strategies so it can yield results and gives a better return on investment.
+It would be best to improve your content marketing ideas to yield results and give a better return on investment.

-This 9 types of content marketing ideas mentioned in this post are some of the well-guided content marketing secrets most experts won’t tell you.
+These 9 types of content marketing ideas mentioned in this post are well-guided content marketing secrets most experts won’t tell you.